 We also ran a Contract Management and TOMs Tutorial with over X people signing up across the 2 events.
 It is great to see so many organisations supporting the move towards the National TOMs as a means of measuring, procuring and reporting social value.
 During these two sessions we heard about some fantastic case studies from Solihull Council, West Midlands Combined Authority and Star Procurement all of whom are using the TOMs and successfully delivering real additional value with Star achieving an impressive £31m equivalent to +25% over the past 15 months.

 More recently we kicked off our Social Value North West series ‘Time to Act’.
 Despite this series being all about promoting and discussing the issues facing the NW, we attracted an audience from across the UK including attendees from Cornwall and even Bangkok in Thailand!
 We had a fantastic discussion led by Big Issue Invest, Manchester City Council and Balfour Beatty – did you know that Manchester City Council is using a social value weighting of 30% in some contracts.

 This of course isn’t the end and we will return to these topics in our next season, revisiting sessions like part 2 of our Real Estate series which will cover construction, and our next Time to Act seminar.
 But we are not leaving you in a vacuum with nothing today as we have also launched a summer conversation and discussion that we will use to work out how we should use the TOMs to Build Back Better, Greener, Fairer and we hope you will all get involved.

 All of our recorded webinars are available via our YouTube playlist here.
-If you want to stay up to date on these future events be sure to sign up our mailing list by clicking here.
 And finally, we would like to wish you all an enjoyable summer and we look forward to welcoming you to our upcoming Autumn series.